Who and what is…

 Modern Israel

-The modern nation is called the State of Israel.
-It strongly encourages the return of the Jewish descendants of the diaspora of ancient Israel, giving them right to immigrate to the State of Israel and obtain Israeli citizenship.
+The modern nation is officially called the State of Israel.
+It strongly encourages the return of Jewish descendants of the diaspora of ancient Israel (diaspora refers to the population that was scattered throughout the world due to many contributing factors).
+However, Israel is not limited to these.

 “Under Israel’s Law of Return (1950) as amended in 1970, all non-Israeli Jews and Gentile converts to Judaism are entitled to settle in Israel and receive full Israeli citizenship.
 However, converts who wish to marry in Israel must demonstrate that they were converted under the supervision of an Orthodox rabbi approved by the country’s chief rabbinate, which is authorized to settle questions of personal status regarding marriage and divorce.
 The Supreme Court of Israel has made incursions into rabbinic interpretations of personal status.”
 “Jew, the people,” Encyclopedia Britannica (online version January 12, 2026)